13 Notable alumni of

 Biography

-Stephen Anthony Smith, alternatively recognized as SAS, is an American sports television personality, sports radio host, and sports journalist.
+Stephen Anthony Smith, also known as Stephen A., is an American television personality, radio host, sports analyst, and actor.
 He makes frequent appearances as an NBA analyst for ESPN on SportsCenter, NBA Countdown, and the network's NBA broadcasts.
-He has also hosted The Stephen A. Smith Show on ESPN Radio and is a commentator on ESPN's First Take, where he appears with Molly Qerim.
+He has also hosted The Stephen A. Smith Show on ESPN Radio and is a commentator on ESPN's First Take.
 Smith is a featured columnist for ESPN and The Philadelphia Inquirer.

 3. Earl Monroe